rcmiller01/projectNorthStar/README.md

 CI archives eval metrics and shows trend deltas on each PR.
 Threshold env vars:
 `MIN_HIT_RATE`, `MAX_MIN_DIST`, `MIN_VERIFIER` guard regressions.
 See
 `scripts/metrics_trend.py` and the `eval-ci` Make target.

+## License

+Released under the MIT License (see `LICENSE`).
+Sample data is synthetic.
+If you add third-party datasets or models, ensure their licenses are compatible and document them here.

 ## Dev setup (format+lint hooks)
 ```